 A gas cylinder is the beginning of the pressure side of your draft beer system.
 It is important to understand how CO2 provides the pressure to your system using a CO2 gas cylinder in order to know how your draft beer or other types of beverage delivery systems work.

-A gas cylinder is usually made of aluminum so that it is lightweight and corrosion resistant and comes with a fitted valve so that it can turn on or turn off the flow of gas in the cylinder.
+A gas cylinder is usually made of aluminium so that it is lightweight and corrosion resistant and comes with a fitted valve so that it can turn on or turn off the flow of gas in the cylinder.
 They also come in a number of sizes and for ease of use in bars and pubs, it is a good idea to stick with 2 ½, 5, 10, 15, or 20-pound gas compression chamber depending on your setup and need.
 Since you will be moving, transporting, and storing the cylinders, size is a definite factor you want to consider when purchasing CO2 beer gas or any other type of CO2 tank.

 At 880 pounds per square inch, the CO2 has lost enough energy and is cold enough to turn into a liquid.
 This liquid form is what the CO2 is when it is inside the gas cylinder and it remains in this state until the cylinder is opened.
 You should take note that the pressure of your cylinder should always be 880 psi and this is the pressure that is the driving force for your beverage delivery system.

 You should also keep in mind that the tank is only providing storage at this pressure and once it is opened, the liquid will evaporate and become available to flow into the gas side of your beverage delivery system.
 The pressure is reduced by the attached regulator so that the released gas can be used at a more manageable level.